Vitamin C should be an elemental part of our diet.

-They found that talking 500mg/d of vitamin C supplement for a minimum of 4 weeks can a significant decrease in LDL cholesterol.
+They found that taking 500mg/d of vitamin C supplement for a minimum of 4 weeks can a significant decrease in LDL cholesterol.

-But it did not have much effect in terms of raising HDL or good cholesterol levels .
+But it did not have much effect in terms of raising HDL or proper cholesterol levels .

 14. Protects memory from declining as you age

 As we get up there in years, one of the first things to go is our memory.

 The clinical term of individuals who may suffer memory loss is dementia.

 One of the causes of dementia is the inflammation and oxidative stress in areas close to the brain.
 One example is the arteries.